GusFurtado/cellmate/README.md

 - **Column Management**: Create structured and styled columns with titles and content.
 - **Sheet Creation**: Build sheets with multiple columns, complete with styles and formatting.
 - **Workbook Handling**: Manage multiple sheets within a single workbook and save them to Excel files.
-- **Built-in Defaults**: Use predefined styles for common formats such as currency, percentage, and dates.
+- **Built-in Styles**: Use predefined styles for common formats such as currency, percentage, and dates.

 ---